 sim_flight_kalman.py

-Replay a simulated or recorded rocket flight through a Python mirror of the AURORA Kalman filter and inspect the result graphically.
+Run a synthetic rocket flight through a Python mirror of the AURORA Kalman filter and plot the result.

 What it does